Skip to content

 The printing press shipped in 1440.
 The Reformation broke out 77 years later.
 The Scientific Revolution took another century to crystallize.

 We're in year two of the LLM era.
-I built this website in 48 hours with no prior Next.js experience.
-The timeline compression is real, and I'm living it.
+The timeline compression is real, and the numbers prove it.

 The Shift